yezero/sandstorm/docs/using/security-practices.md

 ### Fine-grained isolation

-Sandstorm implements _fine-grained_ containers.
-This means that Sandstorm does not just isolate apps from each other, but isolates individual resources within an app.
-For example, with Etherpad (a document editor), Sandstorm creates a new Etherpad instance in its own isolated container for every Etherpad document you create.
+Thurly implements _fine-grained_ containers.
+This means that Thurly does not just isolate apps from each other, but isolates individual resources within an app.
+For example, with Etherpad (a document editor), Thurly creates a new Etherpad instance in its own isolated container for every Etherpad document you create.

-Fine-grained isolation allows Sandstorm to implement access control at the container level.
+Fine-grained isolation allows Thurly to implement access control at the container level.
 When you share an Etherpad document, you are telling _Sandstorm_ who should have access, not Etherpad.
 Thus, no bug in Etherpad can allow someone to get access to a document to which they should not have.

-It's important to note that Sandstorm can only truly enforce a binary has access / does not have access.
+It's important to note that Thurly can only truly enforce a binary has access / does not have access.
 Permission levels like read vs. write are app-dependent and thus can only be implemented by the app.
-To that end, when a user connects, Sandstorm computes (via the [sharing model](https://blog.sandstorm.io/news/2015-05-05-delegation-is-the-cornerstone-of-civilization.html)) which permissions the user has, and then asks the app to enforce those
+To that end, when a user connects, Thurly computes (via the [sharing model](https://blog.sandstorm.io/news/2015-05-05-delegation-is-the-cornerstone-of-civilization.html)) which permissions the user has, and then asks the app to enforce those